 Tire: Goodyear Eagle Speedway Radials

-Set limits: Cup: 3 sets for practice, 1 set for qualifying and 7 sets for the race (6 race sets plus 1 set transferred from qualifying or practice); Truck: 4 sets for the event
+Set limits: Cup: 3 sets for practice, 1 set for qualifying and 12 sets for the race (11 race sets plus 1 set transferred from qualifying or practice); Xfinity: 8 sets for the event; Truck: 6 sets for the event

-Notes – Cup cars return to Pocono on June tire set-up: Teams in the Monster Energy NASCAR Cup and Gander Outdoors Truck Series will run the same tire set-up at Pocono this weekend . . . this is the same combination of left- and right-side tires the Cup cars ran at this track in June . . . for the Trucks, these are two new Goodyear tire codes, featuring construction updates on both sides of the car compared to what was run at Pocono in 2018 . . . as on all NASCAR ovals greater than one mile in length, teams are required to run inner liners on all four tire positions at Pocono . . . air pressure in those inner liners should be 12-25 psi greater than that of the outer tire.
+Notes – All three NASCAR series on Chicagoland/Darlington tire set-up at Homestead: Teams in all three NASCAR series will run the same tire set-up at Homestead this weekend . . . this is the same combination of left- and right-side tires that all these teams ran at Chicagoland and those in the Cup and Xfinity Series ran at Darlington this season . . . this is a different set-up than the one run at Homestead in 2018 . . . compared to what was run at this track last season, both this left-side and right-side tire feature construction updates to align with what is run at other speedways, while this right-side takes teams from a multi-zone tread tire to a single zone tire and will increase grip . . . as on all NASCAR ovals greater than one mile in length, teams are required to run inner liners in all four tire positions at Homestead . . . air pressure in those inner liners should be 12-25 psi greater than that of the outer tire.